 You know, the devil is really stupid when you think about it.
-He's really dumb, because here he is trying to have a contest with the Son of God, the Man of God, the One who was brought into this world to save those who are lost.
-Here the devil is arguing with the Word.
-John 1:1 says, In the beginning was the Word, and the Word was with God, and the Word was God.
-Jesus Christ is God, and the Bible goes on to tell us in the book of John that the Word was made flesh, and dwelt among us, and we beheld his glory, the glory as of the only begotten of the Father, full of grace and truth.
+He's really dumb, because here he is trying to have a contest with the Son of God, the Man of God, the One who was brought into this world to save those who were lost.
+Here, the devil is arguing with the Word.
+John 1:1 says, In the beginning was the Word and the Word was with God and the Word was God.
+Jesus Christ is God.

+And the Bible goes on to tell us in the book of John, And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.
 And, of course, that's Jesus Christ.

-Well, here is the devil trying to point out some things to Jesus, the One who wrote the Word; He is the Word.
+Well, here is the devil trying to point out some things to Jesus, the One who wrote the Word.
+He is the Word.
 And that's the reason I can say beyond a shadow of a doubt the devil is stupid.
 He's ignorant.
-We think of him as being powerful; he is powerful.
-God will let him go so far, but then we have to say, "Devil, you're not gonna win.
-You're not as smart as you think you are."
-Especially when we read something like this about the devil.
+And we think of him as being powerful.
+He is powerful.
+God will let him go so far, but then we have to say, "Devil, you're not going to win.
+You're not as smart as you think you are," especially when we read something like this about the devil.

-Well, Jesus had that response to the devil, and then what can we learn from this first testing of Christ?
+Jesus had that response to the devil, and then, what can we learn from this first testing of Christ?
 Satan does not want us to live by the Word and will of God.
-The first temptation to command stones to become bread, Satan wants us to put our own physical needs above our spiritual needs, whereas God wants us to seek Him first and then He will take care of all the needs that we have, according to Matthew chapter 6 and verse 33: But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
+The first temptation to command stones to become bread, Satan wants us to put our own physical needs above our spiritual needs; whereas God wants us to seek Him first and then He will take care of all the needs that we have, according to Matthew 6:33.
+But seek ye first the kingdom of God and His righteousness, and all these things shall be added unto you.

-Well, the second testing is Matthew chapter 4 and verse 6, the first part of that verse: And saith unto him, If thou be the Son of God, cast thyself down...
-Well, this testing appealed to Christ's human desire for recognition and approval.
-Matthew 4:6 goes on to say, If thou be the Son of God, cast thyself down: for it is written, he shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.
+A second testing is Matthew 4:6 in the first part of that verse: And saith unto him, If thou be the Son of God, cast thyself down.
+This testing appealed to Christ's human desire for recognition and approval.

+Matthew 4:6 goes on to say, If thou be the son of God, cast thyself down: for it is written, he shall give his angels charge concerning thee: and in their hands they shall bear thee up, lest at any time thou dash thy foot against a stone.

-Well, Jesus did not need the recognition of man.
-In John chapter 2, verses 23-25, it says, 23Now when he was in Jerusalem at the Passover, in the feast day, many believed in his name, when they saw the miracles which he did. ^{24 B}But Jesus did not commit himself unto them, because he knew all men...and listen to this now...
-25And needed not that any should testify of man: for he knew what was in man.
+Jesus did not need the recognition of man.
+In John 2:23-25, it says: 23Now when he was in Jerusalem at the passover, in the feast day, many believed in his name, when they saw the miracles which he did.
+24But Jesus did not It's a Good Life Radio January 22, 2017 Dr. Lewis R. Woodard commit himself unto them, because he knew all men, 25And needed not that any should testify of man: for he knew what was in man.
 He didn't need their testimony.
 He does not need man's testimony.
 Jesus Christ is God.
 He is the Son of God.

-He already had the recognition of the Father.
+He already had the recognition of God.
 Remember?
-In Mark chapter 1, verse 11, And there came a voice from heaven, saying, Thou art my beloved Son, in whom I am well pleased.
+There came a voice from Heaven in Mark 1:11: And there came a voice from heaven, saying, Thou art my beloved Son, in whom I am well pleased.